pooraddyy/deepseek-free/README.md

 - Web search slightly increases response time but adds real-time data
 - Thinking mode exposes the model's internal reasoning before the final answer
 - All responses are automatically stripped of HTML tags and citation markers
+- Always use `response.full_response` in bots when thinking is enabled to avoid duplicate messages

 ---